alexey-ernest/awesome-logger/README.md

 ## Technologies
 The project powered by:
 * .Net Framework 4.5
-* ASP.NET MVC 5 framework
+* ASP.NET MVC 5 and WebApi frameworks
 * MSSQL as data storage and Entity Framework as ORM
 * HTML5/CSS3 and JavaScript/jQuery/Angular.js for Single-Page-Application (SPA)
 * Microsoft Service Bus for Windows Server as communication channel and queue